 The News Roundup - Domestic

-Democratic Sen. Dianne Feinstein confirmed Tuesday that she will not be seeking re-election in 2024.
-The senator, who turns 90 in June, is the oldest member of Congress.
-She’s faced questions in recent years about her cognitive health.
+On Wednesday, NPR announced it will lay off ten percent of its workforce.AboutAt least100 people will lose their jobs.
+In a memo, CEO John Lansing wrote, “This will be a major loss.”
+Lansing says advertising dollars for NPR’s podcasts have dried up.
+And the network is expecting to fallabout $30 million short of its annual budget.

-Earlier this month, a train carrying hazardous chemicals derailed in East Palestine, Ohio, releasing toxic materials into the town.
-Since then, residents have been concerned for their own safety and the environment.
-Last week, some of the chemicals were burned in what officials called a “controlled explosion.”
-Now the railroad company is under fire for pulling out of a planned meeting with local residents.
+After a train transporting hazardous chemicals derailed in eastern Ohio earlier this month, the Environmental Protection Agency is demanding action from the train operator, Norfolk Southern.
+If the company doesn’t begin cleanup of the spill, the agency says it will conduct the cleanup itself—and charge the company triple the original cost.

-We cover the most important stories from around the country in the domestic hour of the News Roundup.
+We cover the most important stories from around the country on the domestic portion of the News Roundup.

 Copyright 2023 WAMU 88.5